-In order to participate on an athletic team at CCA, the following must be done.
+In order to participate on an athletic team at CCA, the following must be done:

-- 1. Submit a completed physical (Must be filled out after June 1st of each school year by a physician on a standard PIAA form which can be found on the athletic website under "forms") - 2.
-Submit a Registration Form, Commitment Contract, and Student Driver/Student Athlete and Coach Communication Form (A new form must be filled out for each season and can also be found on the athletic website under "forms") - 3.
-Satisfy all eligibility requirements (See below) - 4.
-Attend Concussion Seminar and complete Concussion Baseline test (administered at CCA) - 5.
-Pay athletic fee (See below)
+1. Submit a completed physical (Must be filled out after May 1st each school year on a standard PIAA form which can be found on the athletic website under "forms and guidelines")

+2. Submit a Registration Form, Commitment Contract, and Student Driver/Student Athlete and Coach Communication Form.
+(A new form must be filled out for each season.
+Forms located on the athletic website under "forms")

+3. Satisfy all eligibility requirements (See below)

+4. Pay athletic fee (See below)